-Pirate talk and pirate slang have so many odd-sounding words, but that's part of why it's so fun.
+Pirate talk and pirate slang have so many odd-sounding words, but that makes it more fun.
 Just try to say, Monkey Jacket, Poop deck, or Futtock Shrouds without a grin or a chuckle.
 There's even an international day for everyone to talk like a pirate!
-We present below for your infotainment a few of the more amusing & popular examples of pirate talk, pirate slang, pirate words, pirate lingo, pirate phrases, pirate terms, and general pirate jargon.
+Here's a few of the more amusing & popular examples of pirate talk, pirate slang, pirate words, pirate lingo, and general pirate jargon.

 This is the professional pirate talk book!
 The author was kind to send me a copy for review.
 I have never seen a more informative, entertaining, and well-researched book about pirate talk anywhere.
 "The Pirate Primer is the first and only comprehensive guide to the world of pirate language.
 A complete course in pirate vocabulary, pronunciation, grammar and syntax.
 This is the authoritative work on the subject, containing every distinctive term, phrase, usage, and speech structure uttered by or attributed to pirates in film, television, literature, and historical accounts over the last three centuries."

 - Ahoy! or Ahoy there! - The pirate's version of Aloha, it often means "Hello!" or "Hi!" but can sometimes be used for "Goodbye."

 - Avast - "Avast Ye!" - From the Dutch term for 'hold fast' and means "Stop and pay attention."

 - Belay - To belay can mean either to tie something down tight and secure as with a belaying pin or to stop or ignore, as in, "Belay that last command."